 Growing your practice takes time.
 A LOT of time!
-Is it really possible to work less every week?
+You might wonder if it's really possible to work less every week?

-Join me, Uriah Guilford, as I share with some profound ways you really can work less.
+Join me as I share with you some simple ways you can decrease your work hours while still growing your practice.

 In This Episode, You'll Learn:

-10 ways to work 10 hours less every week
+The 10 ways to work 10 hours less every week.

 - Stop doing clinical work